 Bank of America Corp.
-(BAC), the second- biggest U.S. bank, received formal inquiries from investigators pressing their probe into the possible rigging of a key international lending benchmark.
+(BAC:US), the second- biggest U.S. bank, received formal inquiries from investigators pressing their probe into the possible rigging of a key international lending benchmark.

 The bank received subpoenas and requests for information from the U.S. Department of Justice, Commodity Futures Trading Commission and U.K. Financial Services Authority, the firm said yesterday in a filing.
 Bank of America also said regulators have asked whether the company properly oversaw vendors who sold identity-theft protection products to its customers.

 Inquiries involve “submissions made by panel banks in connection with the setting of London interbank offered rates and European and other interbank offered rates,” Charlotte, North Carolina-based Bank of America said in the filing.

 Regulators have queried at least a dozen banks worldwide about their roles in setting Libor, the most widely used benchmark for interest rates, affecting more than $360 trillion in financial products.
 U.S. prosecutors are preparing to file charges later this year against traders from banks involved in a bid-rigging scheme to manipulate Libor, a person with knowledge of the case has said.

 Bank of America said it’s cooperating with regulators and that it has been named as a defendant, along with other Libor- setting banks, in lawsuits from investors who may have incurred losses on assets tied to the benchmark.

 Firms involved in setting Libor face mounting legal claims.
 Berkshire Bank, a New York lender with 11 branches, sued 21 banks including Bank of America, Barclays Plc (BARC) and Citigroup Inc. (C:US) for damages, alleging that Libor fraud lowered interest payments it received.